ocaml-flambda/flambda-backend/middle_end/flambda2/docs/to_cmm.md

 restricted to the current module, there should not be any instance where the offset computation can fail.

-Currently, `un_cps` implements a greedy algorithm for filling out sets of closures and assign offsets.
+Currently, `to_cmm` implements a greedy algorithm for filling out sets of closures and assign offsets.
 It iterates over closures, assigning the lowest offset that is free in all sets of closures where it appears, and then does the same for all env vars.
 While not optimal as it may leave gaps, this should